sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 - Created a VSTS Team Project
 - Pushed the Source Code to the VSTS Team Project
 - Run and understood Unit Tests

+> **Note**: If you are planning on doing Module 2, it is better not to log out of the machine (since a clean up script will delete all your work).
+If you must log out, then you will have to run the setup script for Module 2 when you start it.